-Mayo Clinic's Physical Medicine & Rehabilitation (PM&R) Residency features 34 months of required rotations in six broad areas and approximately three months of electives.
-To further enhance your training experience, you will rotate to Mayo Clinic in Jacksonville and/or Mayo Clinic in Scottsdale for up to three months during this residency.
+Mayo Clinic's Physical Medicine and Rehabilitation (PM&R) Residency in Rochester, Minn., features 34 months of required rotations in six broad areas and approximately three months of electives.
+To further enhance your training experience, you rotate to Mayo Clinic in Florida and/or Mayo Clinic in Arizona for up to three months during this residency.

-Your training will include a continuity clinic during the last two years.
-During all three years, you may also choose to serve as a "team physician" for a local sports team.
+Your training includes a continuity clinic during the last two years.
+During all three years, you may also choose to serve as a team physician for a local sports team.

-The following is a typical rotation schedule for the PM&R Residency at Mayo Clinic in Rochester:
+This is a typical rotation schedule for the PM&R Residency at Mayo Clinic in Rochester:

 ||2 months |

 ||Arthritis and general rehabilitation